Keparoo/tapntable-backend/README.md

 At a high level, the app's backend is implemented with a PostgreSQL database and a RESTful API implemented in Javascript and Express.
 The frontend is implemented in React, using a Redux store and Google’s Material UI for design elements.

-The front end repository: <https://github.com/Keparoo/tapntable>
+The repository for the frontend can be found at: <https://github.com/Keparoo/tapntable>

 ## Deployment